Jesus fishes for fishermen

 34Jesus said, “Come on now, would you ask guests at a wedding to keep their hands off the food at the reception, when they’re celebrating with the groom?
 35The time is coming when the groom will be taken away from them.
 They can fast then.”

 36He told them a parable.
 “If you’re going to patch some old clothing, you’re not going to do it by ruining new clothing—by ripping off a strip from the new clothing and sewing the patch on to the old.
-If you do that you’ll ruin the new clothing.
+If you do that, you’ll ruin the new clothing.
 And the patch won’t match the old clothing anyhow.
 37Think of it this way, no one puts new wine into old and brittle wineskins.
-If we do that, the new wine which is still fermenting and expanding will burst the old wineskins that can’t stretch any.
+If we do that, the new wine that is still fermenting and expanding will burst the old wineskins that can’t stretch any.
 Suddenly, no more wine or wineskin.
 38Instead, new wine goes into new wineskins.
 39No one who has developed a taste for aged wine wants new wine or grape juice.
-Instead, they say, ‘I want the good old stuff.’ ”
+Instead, they say, ‘I want the good old stuff.’”

 Luke called it Lake Gennesaret, after a fertile plain nearby; Gennesaret means “garden of princes.”
 Many Israelis today call it Lake Kinneret because it’s shaped like a harp, kinnor in Hebrew.